alemigav/harmony-hash-game/HarmonyHex_Game_Design.md

 ### 11. Fixation Mechanism

-Hexagrams may be fixed into position only when located within special cells.
+Hexagrams may be fixed/locked into position only when located within special cells.

-Fixation is triggered by a discrete tap or click input directed precisely at the target cell.
-Once fixed, a hexagram becomes immobile and visually distinguished.
+Fixation/locking is triggered by a discrete tap or click input directed precisely at the target cell.
+Once fixed/locked, a hexagram becomes immobile and visually distinguished.

-A fixed hexagram may be released and returned to a movable state by a subsequent tap or click.
+A fixed/locked hexagram may be released and returned to a movable state by a subsequent tap or click.

 ---